 FOOD SECURITY SNAPSHOT

-According to UNHCR, following the conflict which erupted from mid‑December 2014 in neighboring South Sudan, about 88
+According to UNHCR, following the conflict in South Sudan which erupted from 15 December 2014, about 129

 300 South Sudanese refugees entered Uganda, half of them are children under 12 years and are hosted in camps in northwestern towns of Adjumani and Kiryandongo.
 Main humanitarian